Sondra Rodgers: Radio

 Rodgers left the stage to work in radio in 1934.
 She was heard often in the United States on broadcasts of Miniature Theater of the Air and on a number of soap operas.

 She also worked in radio in Europe.
 Although she was employed by Radio Luxembourg, she was based in London.
 Her programs were recorded and shipped to Luxembourg for broadcast.
 After concluding her work in Europe, she returned to Kentucky and wrote scripts for WLAP in Lexington.

 Stage

 Rodgers' early acting experience came in New York when she worked (using the name Sondra Arleaux) in stock theater with Jessie Bonstelle.
 She appeared on Broadway in Riddle Me This (1933).

 Rodgers spent time in Europe studying with playwrights, then returned to the United States, where she directed plays at the Pasadena Playhouse with Gilmour Brown as her supervisor.

 Later, in Los Angeles, Rodgers acted in plays, including No Time for Comedy, Heaven Can Wait, Cry Havoc, an dFamily Portrait.

 Film

 Rodgers signed her first film contract, with Metro-Goldwyn-Mayer, in May 1944.
 Her film debut came in Marriage Is a Private Affair (1944).

 Television

-Rodgers portrayed Mrs. Appleby in the 1961 episode "A Doctor Comes to Town" of the television series Window on Main Street.
+Rodgers portrayed Mrs. Appleby in the 1961 episode "A Doctor Comes to Town" of the television series Window on Main Street..
+She played the prudish (unnamed) mother of daughters Elmira and Dodie on "Wagon Train" in S1 E18 "The Gabe Carswell Story" which aired 1/14/1958.